Media

 Betty Jones

-In the next Tapestry of Life, Phyllis Silverman, the Founder and President of the Senior Resource Foundation of Ocala, will a conversation with Betty Jones.
-Ms. Jones orchestrates and coordinates a “food warehouse” with lower and fixed income individuals right here in Ocala.
+A conversation with Betty Jones, who orchestrates and coordinates a “food warehouse” with lower and fixed income individuals right here in Ocala.

 Mary Anne Lynum